Nervosys/Botnix/pkgs/development/haskell-modules/HACKING.md

     1. Merges the currently open `haskell-updates` PR.

-    1. Updates the version of Haskell packages in NixOS on Hackage.
+    1. Updates the version of Haskell packages in Botnix on Hackage.

     1. Updates Stackage and Hackage snapshots.
 Regenerates the Haskell package set.